Isomorpfishm/neuron/README.md

 **Update (June 28, 2021) on `task3-2.hoc`:**
-* Inserted `tmgsyn.mod` NMODL mechanism which simulates short-term (excitatory) synaptic plasticity to the axon of all 12 neurons in the system.
+* Inserted `tmgsyn.mod` which simulates short-term (excitatory) synaptic plasticity to the axon of all 12 neurons in the system.
-* Inserted `ipulse1.mod` NMODL mechanism which includes current clamps (point processes) that deliver a sequence of current pulses at regular intervals.
+* Inserted `ipulse1.mod` which includes current clamps (point processes) that deliver a sequence of current pulses at regular intervals.
 * Removed the single pulse current clamps.
 * Optimisation on generating the intranodal and internodal synapses.
 * Hodgkin–Huxley model in all compartments were restored to default values.